What is app provisioning in Azure Active Directory?

 In Azure Active Directory (Azure AD), the term app provisioning refers to automatically creating user identities and roles for applications.

-Azure AD to SaaS application provisioning refers to automatically creating user identities and roles in the cloud (SaaS) applications that users need access to.
+Azure AD to software as a service (SaaS) application provisioning refers to automatically creating user identities and roles in the cloud (SaaS) applications that users need access to.
 In addition to creating user identities, automatic provisioning includes the maintenance and removal of user identities as status or roles change.
 Common scenarios include provisioning an Azure AD user into applications like Dropbox, Salesforce, ServiceNow, and more.

-Azure AD supports provisioning users into SaaS applications as well as applications hosted on-premises or an IaaS solution such as a virtual machine.
-You may have a legacy application that relies on an LDAP user store or a SQL DB.
-The Azure AD provisioning service allows you to create, update, and delete users into on-premises applications without having to open up firewalls or dealing with TCP ports.
+Azure AD supports provisioning users into SaaS applications and applications hosted on-premises or an infrastructure as a service (IaaS) solution such as a virtual machine.
+You might have a legacy application that relies on an LDAP user store or a SQL database.
+By using the Azure AD provisioning service, you can create, update, and delete users into on-premises applications without having to open up firewalls or deal with TCP ports.

-Using lightweight agents, you can provision users into on-premises application and govern access.
-When used in conjunction with the application proxy, Azure AD can allow you to manage access to your on-premises application, providing automatic user provisioning (with the provisioning service) as well as single sign-on (with app proxy).
+Using lightweight agents, you can provision users into on-premises applications and govern access.
+When Azure AD is used with the application proxy, you can manage access to your on-premises application and provide automatic user provisioning (with the provisioning service) and single sign-on (with app proxy).